Does the idea of Euro trip sounds appealing to you?

 - To sum up

-When I was preparing for my Eurail trip, I couldn’t find any good structured post that would answer all my questions.
+When I was preparing for my Interrail/Eurail train trip across Europe, I couldn’t find any good structured post that would answer all my questions.

 I had to go through tons of info, and, as I still could not find some answers, I had to do it through trials and errors.